rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 *  How does Spark's programming model look like?

-	 Sparks main abstraction for computations is of Resilient Distributed Datasets(RDD).
+	 The main abstraction for computations in Spark is [Resilient Distributed Datasets(RDD)](https://www.cs.berkeley.edu/~matei/papers/2012/nsdi_spark.pdf).
 Due to its simplified programming interface, it unifies computational styles which were spread out in otherwise traditional Hadoop stack.

-	eg. provides SQL like interface through ***SparkSQL***, streaming from ***Spark Streaming***, machine learning from ***MLib***, graph processing via ***graphX***.
+	eg. provides SQL like interface through ***SparkSQL***, streaming from ***Spark Streaming***.
+Iterative processing like machine learning , graph processing is possible via ***MLib***, ***graphX***.
 Spark also provides programming interface in languages including Scala, Java, python.
 	The abstraction of RDD, due to its properties also is a reason for much more performant nature of Spark.
-Lets see how,
+Lets see how.

 * What is RDD?